LiamHz/liamhz.github.io/md-cooking/butterless-butter-chicken.md

 3. Cook rice however you want.
 4. Empty the tomato paste into a bowl, fill the can with water and pour it in, and mix.
 5. Toss the chicken onto a frying pan on medium heat and cook for 3 minutes.
 6. Pour the tomato paste / water onto the chicken.
-Cook for 20 minutes on low heat.
+Cover and cook for 20 minutes on low heat.
 7. Add cream, stir everything together, and serve.

 ## Notes